State Comptroller Thomas P. DiNapoli poses in his Albany office...

 "Tenants whose complaints were mishandled may have been left to face continued discrimination or forced to move," according to the state comptroller.

-Some of the cases cited in the audit were the types of discrimination found in Newsday’s 2019 investigation "Divided Long Island."
-The articles found evidence of widespread separate and unequal treatment of homebuyers and renters in racial minorities on Long Island.
+Some of the cases cited in the audit were the types of discrimination found in Newsday’s 2019 investigation "Long Island Divided" The articles found evidence of widespread separate and unequal treatment of homebuyers and renters in racial minorities on Long Island.

 Auditors did a spot check of cases from April 2019 to October 2023 and found 2,263 complaints of discrimination.
 Of those, 1,095 were based in New York City.
-Suffolk County had the fourth most discrimination complaints with 130 and Nassau was sixth with 116 complaints.
+Suffolk County had the fourth-most discrimination complaints with 130 and Nassau was sixth with 116 complaints.

 The Division of Human Rights couldn’t account for 68% of complaints received during that period.
-After notified of the fact by auditors, it still couldn’t account for half them, the audit stated.
+After being notified of the fact by auditors, it still couldn’t account for half of them, the audit stated.
 The complaints were lost, unprocessed or mislabeled, according to auditors. who blamed the division’s "complicated and poorly managed intake system."

 The agency had told auditors during the review in August that the problems revealed by the audit are "unacceptable" and improvements to their system have been underway for months.

 "DHR did not wait for the release of today's report to take decisive action in order to address and rectify these issues," the agency said in a written statement.
-Gov. Kathy Hochul’s new acting commissioner, Denise Miranda, is making "wide-ranging and transformative changes, not just within the Housing Investigations Unit but across the entire agency."
+Denise Miranda, Gov. Kathy Hochul’s new acting commissioner, is making "wide-ranging and transformative changes, not just within the Housing Investigations Unit but across the entire agency."

 "It is encouraging that the agency is taking steps to address the issues raised by this audit," DiNapoli said Thursday.

-The agency also has created an "internal audit unit" modernize, expand and to quickly act on complaints.
+The agency also has created an "internal audit unit" to modernize, expand and to quickly act on complaints.

 “It explains a lot.
 I’m not surprised,” said Ian Wilder, executive director of Long Island Housing Services, a nonprofit advocate for fair housing.
 “We’ve had problems with cases going forward.”